 The Airtel Unliminet Modem Bundles do work on Phones and not just modems.
 Also, you can subscribe to this plan while on the usual Unliminet plan.
 The speeds are throttled down to 256Kbps once the data gets exhausted, so in real sense you are getting way more data since 256Kbps is not that bad a speed for browsing only.
 Speeds are however not throttled down for the social media sites.

 The potential benefits of that I can’t downplay, though I’ll admit to not yet having participated in any of its events.
-Sometimes this makes me wonder how BYOB would’ve have fared if it had stood on its own; if it only were spared of the of the inevitable CPR (corporate profiteering responsibility).
+Sometimes this makes me wonder how BYOB would’ve fared if it had stood on its own; if it only were spared of the inevitable CPR (corporate profiteering responsibility?).